Achieving the Impossible

 • Dislike how others see you?
 Change your image!
 Do everything your way – clothing, mannerisms, career dreams, and all life decisions – because when you live for others, you will never be happy.
 The more transparent the real you is, the more people will know who that is, and the better you'll be able to live with yourself.

 • You don’t have to have clothes, hair, makeup, or anything related to your physical appearance that will make you feel uncomfortable simply because many women dress like that.
 People will try to pressure you into dieting to be “prettier” or dressing “sexier” to look “more attractive.”
+Right now, men aren’t encouraged to look like “gentlemen” while girls and women are supposed to look “sexy.”
+Until men too are encouraged to look “sexy” regarding mainstream film work and/or public appearances, my position isn’t changing.
 The right people in your life as employers, friends, and love interests will come to you because of you not being like everyone else.
 Times exist when it’s cool to wear fun date night style clothes, but I have never felt comfortable dressing the way people do on red carpets when I am meeting people whose careers I admire.
 Meaning, why must I wear party clothes in professional scenarios?
 I want them to notice me.
 Not my body, not my “flirty” makeup, me, the person inside who is talented, hopefully funny, driven, happy, and outgoing once you get past the tinge of shyness.
-I might be one in a million within a crowd of “skin is in” ladies, but I will do my best so people like you, younger men and women, don’t have to partake in that attitude to achieve success.

 • Have a list of things you love about yourself and achievements you didn’t think you could do.
 Read it whenever you have a bad day.